Primeness of alternating virtual links: Introduction

+To translate Theorem \ref{T:ObviouslyPrimeEtc} to a statement about virtual links and their diagrams, we use a well-known correspondence between virtual links and stable equivalence classes of links in thickened surfaces \cite{kauff98,kaka,cks02}, together with a new correspondence between the associated {\it diagrams}:

+\begin{C:Diagrams} The following gives a bijection from equivalence classes $[V]$ of nonsplit virtual link diagrams under non-classical R-moves to cellular link diagrams on connected closed surfaces:

+Choose $V\in[V]$, take a regular neighborhood $\nu V$ of $V$ in $S^2$, modify $\nu V$ near each virtual crossing of $V$ as shown in Figure \ref{Fi:VtoA}, \footnote{At this intermediate stage, we have an {\it abstract link diagram}, which we will not need again.} and cap off each boundary component (abstractly) with a disk. \end{C:Diagrams}

+At first glance, this follows exactly the sort of construction described in \cite{kauff98,kaka,cks02}, but the reverse direction of the correspondence contains a hidden subtlety, one which is fundamental to understanding both correspondences and which, to the author's knowledge, has not previously been observed in the literature.
+We describe this subtlety in \textsection\ref{S:Subtle}.

-Menasco's classical result is sometimes stated as follows: an alternating link is composite (resp. split) if and only if it is {\it obviously} composite (resp. split) in a given reduced alternating diagram.
-Theorem \ref{T:Viff} can be stated in the same manner.
-Yet, for virtual diagrams, ``obvious" feels inaccurate.
-What does it mean for an alternating virtual diagram $V$ to be ``obviously" composite?
-Reduced?
+Theorem \ref{T:ObviouslyPrimeEtc} and the related results of Adams et al \cite{adamsetal}, Howie--Purcell \cite{hp20}, and Menasco \cite{men84} state that an alternating link (in $S^3$ or a thickened surface) is composite (in an appropriate sense) if and only if it is ``obviously so'' in a given reduced alternating diagram.
+Theorem \ref{T:ObviouslyPrimeEtc} can be stated in the same manner.
+When translating Theorem \ref{T:ObviouslyPrimeEtc} and the related results of Adams et al and Howie--Purcell to virtual link diagrams, however, ``obvious" feels inaccurate.
+What does it mean for an alternating virtual link diagram $V$ to be ``obviously" composite (in either the local or pairwise sense)?
 Certainly, if $V$ decomposes as a diagrammatic connect sum of two nontrivial links, then it is obviously composite; but this is too restrictive (the theorem is untrue with such a strong requirement).
-The problem is that the virtual crossings can ``get in the way."
-To remedy this, i.e. to describe when $V$ is ``obviously composite," we introduce {\it lassos} in \textsection\textsection\ref{S:lassoSigma}-\ref{S:lassoV}.
+Our remedy is (to consider not just $V$ but $[V]$ and) use a new tool called {\it lassos} to capture the salient features of $[V]$.